 Regardless of your choice in reed valve raw material, just make sure that the material you select is one that remains flexible over thousands and thousands of cycles and is heat resistant.
 Otherwise, you’ll be tearing your compressor pump down again and building a new valve plate for it a lot sooner than desired.

 Using the old valve plate as a template, mark the new material with the correct shape.
 Use a scroll-type hacksaw to cut out the valve plate shape from the new stock.

 To reduce vibration when cutting the thin spring steel, consider placing the shim stock on a thin sheet of wood first.
 This provides a base for the metal while you are cutting it, reducing vibration and noise as you cut the spring steel.

 Drill comparably sized holes in the new valve plate corresponding to those in the original plate.

 De-burr the new valve plate completely to ensure that it’s flat and no small spurs of metal prevent a tight fit over the ports in the valve pump.

-Graeme provided the following: “I obtained some .015 shim stock, used marking blue and scribed around my good remaining reed for the outline.
+Graeme provided the following: “I obtained some .015 shim stock, used marking blue, and scribed around my good remaining reed for the outline.
 I roughed out the shape with snips and finished it using fine files followed by fine wet and dry abrasive paper to round all the edges.

+The question is, does your compressor need new compressor pump gaskets?
 Odds are pretty good that in the disassembly of the pump a gasket may have been damaged if your pump has them.

 If you don’t use new gaskets when you reassemble the pump, it is quite likely that the compressor pump assembly will leak while in operation, and your air compressor will still not build pressure correctly.